brandonmcquarie/grunt-versioning-incremental/README.md

 > If example._5_.extension exists, and the example.extension file is modified, example._5_.extension will be removed and example._6_.extension will be created.
 > I have a helper function in my Node templates that does the following

+> Warning!
+If you change the options.pattern this module WILL delete versioned files that no longer match the new pattern.
+If you want to change your pattenr, I recommend passing `logging` as `[2]` and `testing` as `true` so you can see what files will be deleted before you build!

 ```js
     setVersioning(fs.readFileSync('.cache/versioning.json', { encoding: 'utf8' }));